The Building Safety Regulator is now the Building Control Authority for higher-risk buildings in England

 BSR will ‘call in’ registered buildings at regular intervals to make sure PAPs and APs are regularly assessing and continuously managing fire and structural safety risks for their HRBs.

-You can read more in our leaflet ‘The three gateways to building safety’ and ‘FAQ Explainer – Building Safety Regulator as the Building Control Authority’ provides answers to some of the most asked questions.
+You can read more in our leaflet ‘The three gateways to building safety’ and Building Safety Regulator as the Building Control Authority page.

 2 building inspectors in hard hats, safety glasses and high-vis vests look at a digital tablet.